codeclinic/wp-spamfree/trunk/readme.txt

 5. Completely compatible with all cache plugins, including WP-Cache.
 Not all anti-spam plugins can say that.

 = How It Works =
 Most of the spam hitting your blog originates from bots.
 Few bots can process JavaScript.
 Few bots can process cookies.
 Fewer still, can handle both.
 This plugin uses a combo of JavaScript and cookies, since most bots choke on them, to weed out the humans from bots, preventing 99% of automated spam from ever getting to your site.
-Almost 100% of web site visitors will have these turned on by default, so this type of solution works silently in the background, with no inconviences.
+Almost 100% of web site visitors will have these turned on by default, so this type of solution works silently in the background, with no inconveniences.
 There may be a few users (approx 2%) that have JavaScript and/or cookies turned off by default, but they will be prompted to turn those back on to post their comment.
 Overall, the few might be inconvenienced because they have JS and cookies turned off will be far fewer than the 100% who would be annoyed by CAPTCHA's, challenge questions, and other validation methods.

 Some would argue that this is too simplistic an approach, and that some spammers have programmed their bots to read JavaScript, etc. In reality, the percentage of bots with these capabilities is still extremely low - less than 1%.
-The important thing in fighting spam is that we create a solution that can reduce spam noticeably and improve the user experience for people, and a 99% reduction in spam would definitely make a difference for most bloggers. :) The bottom line, is that this plugin just plain works, and is a great weapon against spam.
+It's simply a numbers game.
+Statistics tell us that an effective solution would involve using a technology that few bots can handle.
+The important thing in fighting spam is that we create a solution that can reduce spam noticeably and improve the user experience, and a 99% reduction in spam would definitely make a difference for most bloggers and site visitors. :) The bottom line, is that this plugin just plain works, and is a powerful weapon against spam.
 Sometimes the best solutions are the simplest ones!

 == Installation ==
 1. After downloading, unzip file and upload the enclosed "wp-spamfree" directory to your WordPress plugins folder ("wp-content/plugins/").
 Then activate on your WordPress Plugins page.